Home » Features » Top 15 Best PS2 Hidden Gems

 Rule of Rose

-Rule of Rose was never given it’s fair shake, but now exists as one of the best PS2 hidden gems.
-Thanks to being released late in the console’s lifespan it had a low print run and now costs a small fortune to acquire.
 The game throws you into the shoes of 19 year old Jennifer at the turn of the 20th century.
 You’re tasked with exploring an otherworldly orphanage full of disturbing monsters.
+There’s also an airship and some steampunk elements.
 The storyline is downright strange and given a lot of exposition here.
-Because Jennifer is just a regular person she’s not particularly good at fighting.
+Because Jennifer is just a regular person she’s not a particularly adept fighter.
 Combat is entirely done in awkward fashion with makeshift melee weapons.
-Heck, it wouldn’t be a survival horror game if it didn’t have clunky gameplay.
+To be fair clunky gameplay is kind of par for the course when it comes to survival horror so I’m not going to hate too much.
 There’s nothing else out there quite like Rule of Rose.
 I just wish it wasn’t such an expensive endeavor.

 Front cover for Sakura Wars: So Long My Love for the Sony PlayStation 2.